Deksha1/Scotland-Food-Environment/README.md

 This R script includes:

 -Data cleaning for FSA dataset to categorize food establishments as out of home (including restaurants, pubs, cafés, and takeaways), retail (including supermarkets and other establishments that primarily sell non-food products with a limited range of food products such as pharmacies) or other (mobile caterers, charity organizations, and home caterers).

 -Outputs summary tables and figures of food outlet classification, overall and by local authority.

--Analyses the association between food outlet density and SIMD, overall and by local authority.
+-Analysis of the association between food outlet density and SIMD, overall and by local authority.